Field of Protection

 Imagine the field of protection as an “aura” around you that protects your body, mind and spirit.
 The field of protection is an inventory of what helps you to interact with the outside world while keeping your inner-world and personal boundaries strong and intact.
 The field of protection serves as a preventative method, a tool in helping to decrease the chance of falling into a negative emotional state, and providing a solid resource if you find yourself activated, triggered, overwhelmed or burnt out.
 If you haven’t slept well in days, and forget to eat a fulfilling meal, how will you handle a conflict that comes up in your romantic relationship?
 Another question is, if you haven’t eaten a meal or slept well, can that actually create a situation where fighting with your partner is more likely to happen?

-Building the Field of Protection
+Building the Field of Protection (Mindfulness and Spirituality Therapy)

 In the following tables, you will find the different categories that make up the field of protection.
 Reflect on the categories, questions and examples as you create your own field of protection.
 You can print this page and use these tables, or you can create your own on your word processor of choice.
 You can also draw tables in a journal, use the Notes App on your phone, or use another format if you prefer.